Documentation

 structure Nimber.IsField (x : Nimber) extends x.IsRing :

-A nimber x is a field when Iio x is closed under addition, multiplication, and division.
-Note that 0 and 1 are fields under this definition.
+A nimber x is a field when 1 < x and Iio x is closed under addition, multiplication, and division.

 For simplicity, the constructor takes a redundant y ≠ 0 assumption.
 The lemma IsField.inv_lt proves that this theorem applies when y = 0 as well.